k-lar/kv/README.md

   └── v2
 ```

 The first commit ever, gets put in this `v1` directory.
-All commited files will be copied
+All staged files will be copied
 into the `v1` directory.
 Every file will be hashed with sha1, so that later comparisons can
 be made.